Ex-Air Force Cadet Broke Into Area 51, Claims He Was Later Abducted By Aliens

-Chris Augustine has led a rather colorful life since the first time he encountered a UFO.
+Chris Augustin has led a rather colorful life since the first time he encountered a UFO.
 That was in 1999 and occurred in Washington Township, New Jersey.
 But the UFO sighting led to his obsession with Area 51 and his entering the top secret government facility a couple years later.
 And then things really got interesting.
 He was abducted by aliens.
 Not once but multiple times.

-The Daily Express reported this week that UFO researcher Chris Augustin, in a video uploaded to YouTube, revealed his many encounters with regard to UFOs and aliens over the years.
-Because now he travels from paranormal convention to UFO convention, feeling compelled to not only share his story but to talk with others who have endured like experiences.
+The Daily Express reported this week that UFO researcher Chris Augustin, in a video uploaded to YouTube, revealed his many encounters with UFOs and aliens over the years.
+Now he travels from paranormal convention to UFO convention, feeling compelled to not only share his story but to talk with others who have endured like experiences.

-In the video, Augustin tells an audience at a recent UFO conference that spotting a black triangular UFO while he was studying to enter the United States Air Force Academy set him to researching UFO phenomena and led him to Nevada and Area 51.
+In the video, Augustin tells an audience at a recent UFO conference that spotting a black triangular UFO while he was studying to enter the United States Air Force Academy inspired him to begin researching UFO phenomena and led him to Nevada and Area 51.

 “I crossed the border and lived to tell about it.”